MartinSchott/ASKotec-Modules/README.md

-# #ASKotec inspired mini Modules
+# #ASKotec inspired Modules

-> A new generation of [#ASKotec](https://ASKotec.openculture.agency) inspired mini Training Kits with use-case specific layer options and a DIN A4 blueprint reference
+> A new generation of [#ASKotec](https://ASKotec.openculture.agency) inspired Training Kits with use-case specific layer options and a DIN A4 blueprint reference.

 - If you have any suggestions, please make sure to file an [Issue](https://github.com/opencultureagency/ASKotec-Modules/issues)
 - Feel free to Fork this Repository in Order to send in your own Module Designs or Additional Material to merge via [Pull Request](https://github.com/opencultureagency/ASKotec-Modules/pulls)